ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Full node {#full-node}

-- Stores full blockchain data.
+- Stores full blockchain data (although this is periodically pruned so a full node does not store all state data back to genesis)
 - Participates in block validation, verifies all blocks and states.
-- All states can be derived from a full node.
+- All states can be derived from a full node (although very old states arew reconstructed from requests made to archive nodes).
 - Serves the network and provides data on request.

 ### Light node {#light-node}

-- Stores the header chain and requests everything else.
-- Can verify the validity of the data against the state roots in the block headers.
-- Useful for low capacity devices, such as embedded devices or mobile phones, which can't afford to store gigabytes of blockchain data.
+Instead of downloading every block, light nodes download block headers.
+These headers only contain summary information about the contents of the blocks.
+Any other specific information required by the light node is obtained by requesting it from a full node.
+The light node can then independently verify the data they receive against the state roots in the block headers.
+This enables users to participate in the Ethereum network without deploying substantial hardware and bandwidth to running full nodes.
+Evenutally light nodes could run on mobile phones or embedded devices.
+The light nodes do not participate in consensus (i.e. they cannot be miners/validators) but they can access the Etheruem blockchain with the same functionality as a full node.

+The execution client Geth includes a [light sync](https://github.com/ethereum/devp2p/blob/master/caps/les.md) option.
+However, a light Geth node relies upon full nodes serving light node data.
+There are few full nodes opting to do this, meaning light nodes often fail to find peers.
+There are currently no production-ready light clients on the consensus layer; however, there are several in development.

+There are also potential routes to providing light client data over the [gossip network](https://www.ethportal.net/) rather than directly from full nodes.
+This would be advantageous because a network of light nodes could be supported without requiring full nodes to serve requests.

+Ethereum does not support a large population of light nodes yet, but this is an area that is expected to develop rapidly in the near future.

 ### Archive node {#archive-node}